lambda-z-miu/Tacos-1/doc/lab2.md

 #### RATIONALE

-> B9: Why did you choose to implement access to user memory from the
-> kernel in the way that you did?
+> B9: Why did you choose to implement access to user memory from the kernel in the way that you did?

-> B10: What advantages or disadvantages can you see to your design
-> for file descriptors?
+> B10: What advantages or disadvantages can you see to your design for file descriptors?

+Unique file descriptors in each process makes it simpler and safer to manage fd.
+As for simpler, opening, reading, writing can be done in process level with no global side effect.
+As for safer, the process cannot access information in the files opened by other process, which eliminated privacy leaks.

 > B11: What is your tid_t to pid_t mapping.
 What advantages or disadvantages can you see to your design?